Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 Both Activepieces and n8n offer self-hosting, but the licensing and deployment details matter.

+Activepieces is MIT-licensed: the most permissive open-source license available.
+No restrictions on commercial use, modification, or distribution.
+Self-hosting options include Docker, Docker Compose, Kubernetes with Helm, and one-click installs on Railway and Easypanel.
 A network-gapped deployment option exists for the most restrictive security environments.
 Cloud is SOC 2 Type II and GDPR certified with EU and US region selection.

 n8n uses the Sustainable Use License, a source-available (fair-code) license that prohibits using n8n to offer a competing workflow automation product.
 This is not OSI-approved open source.
 For internal use, the distinction rarely matters.
+For companies embedding automation into their own SaaS product, it is significant: embedding n8n requires a commercial embed license negotiated directly with n8n.
+Self-hosting runs on Docker or Kubernetes. n8n aligns to SOC 2 with annual audits and provides a downloadable SOC 3 report.

 ZoomInfo is cloud-hosted with no self-hosting option for the platform itself.
-However, data can be delivered into customer infrastructure via API, MCP, or Cloud Data Cubes into AWS, Google Cloud, Snowflake, or Databricks.
+Data can be delivered into customer infrastructure via API, MCP, or Cloud Data Cubes into AWS, Google Cloud, Snowflake, or Databricks.
 ZoomInfo holds ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA certifications, all renewed annually.

 Enterprise governance is maturing on both sides

 Activepieces offers RBAC with four built-in roles and custom role creation, piece access controls that restrict which integrations are available at the platform and project level, project releases with Git sync for staging-to-production promotion, SSO support (Okta, Microsoft Entra ID, Google Workspace, Auth0, OneLogin), SCIM provisioning, and audit logs.
+Secret manager integrations cover HashiCorp Vault, AWS Secrets Manager, CyberArk Conjur, and 1Password.

-ZoomInfo brings compliance from a different angle.
-Its ISO 27001, ISO 27701, SOC 2 Type II, and TRUSTe certifications mean the data flowing into your automations meets the standards your security team requires.
+ZoomInfo contributes compliance from a different angle.
+ISO 27001, ISO 27701, SOC 2 Type II, and TRUSTe certifications mean the data flowing into your automations meets the standards your security team requires.
+For teams building automations that handle personal data, ZoomInfo's compliance posture reduces the regulatory burden on the automation layer itself.

 Support and community differ in scale and model

+Activepieces provides community support (forum, Discord, YouTube) on the Standard plan.
 The open-source community of 270+ contributors and 21,500+ GitHub stars adds a support layer for technical issues.
-The AI Adoption Stack includes access to AI Automation Specialists for booked calls, a useful feature for non-technical users who need hands-on help.
+The AI Adoption Stack includes access to AI Automation Specialists for booked calls, useful for non-technical users who need hands-on help.

-The Business plan at €667/month is explicitly a "self-serve option" with no dedicated support, a notable gap for mid-market teams paying a meaningful monthly fee.
+n8n offers forum support on Starter, Pro, and Business plans.
+The forum averages 8.91-hour response time with 100% of questions answered and has 1,400 active community members.
+Dedicated support with SLAs is available only on Enterprise.
+The Business plan at €667/month is explicitly a "self-serve option" with no dedicated support: a notable gap for mid-market teams paying a meaningful monthly fee.
 The broader community (176,000+ GitHub stars, Discord server, expert partner network) partially compensates.

 ZoomInfo offers direct support via contact form, phone (+1 866-904-9666), a Knowledge Center, ZoomInfo University with role-specific learning paths and certifications, and professional services through ZoomInfo Labs.
 Enterprise plans include a dedicated customer service manager.

-Activepieces vs. n8n vs. ZoomInfo: Which should you choose?
+Activepieces vs. n8n vs. ZoomInfo: which should you choose?

 Choose Activepieces if: